-Thora H Arnardottir is an experimental bio[logical] designer with a background in architecture.
+Thora H Arnardottir is a PhD researcher and an experimental bio-designer with a background in architecture.
 She has a passion for pursuing analogy with nature through her work, not merely taking inspiration from our ecology but, speculating in regards to our changing relationship with it through engineered biological systems and new material processes.
-Her approach sits at the intersection of design and biological fabrication from the perspective of the cultivator of these new material processes, with some of her work exhibited at the London Design Festival 2019, MIT Media Lab, at the London Zoo, EXPO2017 and BIOTallinn2017.
-She is also a founder of the BioCentric Design Group 'Biobabes' that is an experimental design and research collective.
+Her work addresses the possibilities of integrating biological systems in the built environment.
+With expertise in bacterial biomineralization, her research aims at combining biotic agency with design concepts and innovative crafting techniques.

 Her work has been exhibited at the House of Electronic Arts Basel, London Design Festival 2019, MIT Media Lab, at the London Zoo, EXPO2017 and BIOTallinn2017.
 She is also a founder of the Biobabes collective, an experimental design and research collective.